 where dmax is the maximum data rate available to subscriber nt.
 This function attributes the base load energy to subscriber nt in a progressive, non-linear manner.
-It also triggers an attribution of the base load by a fraction of hired capacity determined by the constant k to subscriber nt the moment data is present.
-For example, 50% of the energy related to hired capacity is attributed if k=2.
+It also triggers an attribution of the base load by a fraction of allocated capacity determined by the constant k to subscriber nt the moment data is present.
+For example, 50% of the energy related to allocated capacity is attributed if k=2.
 This reduces to 25% for k=3.
 Given that the value of k can be chosen freely, it can be set for example by a network operator to different values for different subscribers.
 It can also be set to different values at different times, for example linked to the amount of traffic an installation is witnessing.
 Finally, this parameter can be linked to the notion of energy credits, as defined in TR 22.261 [5].

-7.X.3 Summary
+7.X.4 Summary

 The solution enables an attributional model to assign energy expenditure to users of multi-user installations, taking into consideration that such installations often have a non-negligible base load that is otherwise difficult to attribute to the actual users of the system.
-Additionally, the solution allows data-rates information, which is commonly available, to be used as a proxy for energy use.
+Additionally, the solution allows data rate information, which is commonly available, to be used as a proxy for energy use.

 The method proposed here enables a technical solution to the energy attribution problem, which leaves sufficient flexibility in the form of free parameters to adapt to market needs and emerging/future regulatory requirements.